-In the opinion of Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, under existing law and subject to certain qualifications described herein, the interest on the 2021B Bonds is excludable from gross income for federal income tax purposes.
-In addition, interest on the 2021B Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+In the opinion of Pacifica Law Group LLP, Seattle, Washington, Bond Counsel, under existing law and subject to certain qualifications described herein, the interest on the Bonds is excludable from gross income for federal income tax purposes.
+In addition, interest on the Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
 See "Legal and Tax Information-Tax Matters."
-Interest on the 2021C Bonds is not intended to be exempt from federal income taxes.
-See "Legal and Tax Information-Certain Income Tax Consequences Relating to the 2021C Bonds."